NFYK15018U Topics in complex systems

-How to describe and analyze non-linear systems in terms equations and algorithms.
+- Describe and analyse non-linear systems in terms equations and algorithms.

-Write computer models of systems with many interacting parts, including Monte-Carlo simulations, interfaces, networks, and cellular automata.
+- Write computer models of systems with many interacting parts, including Monte-Carlo simulations.

-These requirement are however non-mandatory, and with some effort the course can be followed by other students, in particular students with background in mathematics, bio-informatics, economics or computer sciences.
+With some effort the course can also be followed by students from mathematics, economics and computer siences.

 - 7,5 ECTS